wisjhn1721/HelloVolume/README.md

 In plugincore.cpp you will find the signal processing algorithm for this pluging in the method processAudioFrame().

 The GUI is built from resources in the Plugin Kernal/Plugin GUI directory.
-The beauty of RackAFX is that it allows you to focus on the signal processing algorithm and not so much on the GUI design.
+The beauty of RackAFX is that it allows you to focus on the signal processing algorithm and not as much on the GUI design.
 Because of this, RackAFX comes with a built-in
 GUI designer.
 The GUI designer edits the Plugin GUI files for you.